 J. W. AGNEW, For Colonial Secretary, absent.
+Colonial Secretary's Office, Hobart Town, 14th December, 1880.

-Sir, I HAVE the honor to acknowledge the receipt of your letter of yesterday's date with reference to the arbitration upon the question of Toll and Compensation for the exercise by the Tasmanian Main Line Railway Company of their running powers over the Launceston and Western Railway; and, in reply, to inform you that I have forwarded your letter to the Law Officers of the Crown, with the request that they will make arrangements, as early as practicable, for the meeting of the Arbitrators.
+I HAVE the honor to acknowledge the receipt of your letter of yesterday's date with reference to the arbitration upon the question of Toll and Compensation for the exercise by the Tasmanian Main Line Railway Company of their running powers over the Launceston and Western Railway; and, in reply, to inform you that I have forwarded your letter to the Law Officers of the Crown, with the request that they will make arrangements, as early as practicable, for the meeting of the Arbitrators.

-I have, &c.
-J. W. AGNEW, For Colonial Secretary, absent.
+J. W. AGNEW,

+For Colonial Secretary, absent.

-C. H. GRANT, Esq., General Manager Tasmanian Main Line Railway.
+C. H. Grant, Esq., General Manager Tasmanian Main Line Railway.